AAP Prevention and Control of Influenza in Children Guideline Summary - Guideline Central

 Document Objectives

-This statement updates the recommendations of the American Academy of Pediatrics for the routine use of influenza vaccine and antiviral medications in the prevention and treatment of influenza in children during the 2023–2024 influenza season.
-The American Academy of Pediatrics recommends annual influenza vaccination of all children without medical contraindications starting at 6 months of age.
-Children are at risk for hospitalization and death from influenza.
-Influenza vaccination is an important strategy for protecting children and the broader community, as well as reducing the overall burden of respiratory illnesses when other viruses are cocirculating.
-Any licensed influenza vaccine appropriate for age and health status can be administered, ideally as soon as possible in the season, without preference for one product or formulation over another.
+This statement updates recommendations of the American Academy of Pediatrics (AAP) for use of influenza vaccines and antiviral medications in prevention and treatment of influenza in children during the 2026–2027 influenza season.
+The AAP recommends annual influenza vaccination of all children without medical contraindications starting at 6 months of age.
+Influenza vaccination is an important strategy for protecting children and the broader community as well as reducing the overall burden of respiratory illnesses when other viruses are cocirculating.
+Any licensed influenza vaccine appropriate for age and health status can be administered, as soon as possible in the season, without preference for one product or formulation.
+Antiviral treatment of influenza may reduce the duration of symptoms; reduce complications, including hospitalization and death; and potentially reduce transmission.
+The AAP recommends antiviral treatment for children with suspected or confirmed influenza who are hospitalized or have severe or progressive disease.
+In ambulatory settings, antiviral treatment should be offered to children who are at high risk of complications from influenza, including those with chronic medical conditions and immunocompromised patients.
+In all these situations, antiviral treatment should be started as soon as possible regardless of duration of illness or receipt of influenza vaccine.
+Antiviral treatment is an option in the ambulatory setting for all children with suspected or confirmed influenza.
+Antiviral chemoprophylaxis is an option in certain individuals, especially exposed children who are asymptomatic and are at high risk for influenza complications but have not yet been immunized or, if immunized, those who are not expected to mount an effective immune response.

 Target Patient Population